a-padman/Dine2/README.md

+# Dine the Distance

-# Find restaurant options halfway between you and a friend with Dine the Distance!
+### Find restaurant options halfway between you and a friend!

 <img src = "assets/img/coverPic.PNG" height= "300">